Evildes000/TI-AWR2944P-raw-data-reading-and-a-simple-demo-/README.md

 Attention: Idle Time + Ramp End Time = chirp duration, Periodicity must larger  (than No of Chirp Loops * chirp duration)

+# stero_gui.py
+After execute AUTO_CAPTURE.lua, run stero_gui.py and click "开始" to start receive UDP data from TI radar and start depth camera.
+Click "停止" to stop.
+!!!!!!!
+Remember put all python files of this repo under the same folder.